404-Competition-Not-Found/meteor-madness/README.md

 - NASA NeoWs (Near Earth Object Web Service): used to fetch asteroid catalog, orbital parameters, and close approach data

 ## 🛠️ Getting Started (Local)

+To run ARGUS you will need **Node.js v20 or later** installed in your machine.

 Follow these steps to get ARGUS running on your local machine: